 Whole-genome sequencing of tumor samples provides a comprehensive view of the unique mutations in cancer tissue, informing analysis of oncogenes, tumor suppressors, and other risk factors.

-With shotgun metagenomics, researchers can evaluate all genes in all organisms present in a given complex sample.
-This method enables microbiologists to analyze bacterial diversity and detect microbial abundance in various environments.
+This method enables researchers to identify the organisms present in a given complex sample, analyze bacterial diversity, and detect microbial abundance in various environments.
 Learn more about shotgun metagenomics.